thesyntheticcoral/SynCoral_Protocols/Culturing/Cell_Isolation_Protocol.md

 **C.** <a name="Isolation"></a> **Isolation**

-1. Disinfect scissors with 70% ethanol.
+1. Disinfect clippers and tweezers with 70% ethanol.
-2. Remove coral fragment from tank and place in glass crystallizing dish.
+2. Remove coral fragment from tank and place in glass crystallizing dish containing tank water.
 3. Cut coral nubbin (0.3-0.5 cm long) from fragment using sterilized clippers.
-4. Bring nubbin into the biosafety cabinet and rinse nubbin 3 times with sterile filtered artificial seawater.
+4. Using tweezers, carefully bring nubbin into the biosafety cabinet and place in a sterile plastic petri dish.
+5. Rinse nubbin 3 times with sterile filtered artificial seawater in the petri dish.
-5. Place nubbin in sterile plastic petri dish containing sterile filtered calcium-magnesium free artificial seawater.
+5. Transfer rinsed nubbin to a different sterile plastic petri dish containing 5 mL of sterile filtered calcium-magnesium free artificial seawater.

 **5.1** <a name="MechanicalScraping"></a> **Mechanical Scraping**
 - **5.1.1** Mechanically scrape nubbin using a sterile scalpel or surgical hook.
 	- a.
 NOTE: Need to try scraping polyps only first then coenosarc as a means of separating cell types.
+	- b.
+NOTE: Mechanical scrapping does not remove all tissue.
+Need to try enzymatic digestion of residual tissue from skeleton.
-- **5.1.2** Transfer water containing detached tissue and cells to a 15 mL conical tube and centrifuge at 1200 rpm for 3 minutes.
+- **5.1.2** Transfer water containing detached tissue and cells to a 15 mL conical tube.
+Rinse petri dish with 5 mL of sterile filtered calcium-magnesium free artificial seawater to collect any tissue and cells that did not transfer.
+Centrifuge at 1200 rpm for 3 minutes.
 A pellet should be visible at the bottom of the conical tube.
 - **5.1.3** Aspirate the supernatant and resuspend with 5 mL of coral cell culture media.
+	- a.
+NOTE: If counting the collected cells, use a smaller volume (2 mL) to achieve a higher cell concentration for counting.
 	- Lewinski lab coral culture media recipe here: [**Coral-Culture-Media-Reagents**](#Coral-Culture-Media-Reagents)

 **5.2** <a name="Toothbrush"></a> **Toothbrush**
 - **5.2.1** Mechanically scrape nubbin using a toothbrush